GoLearnToCode/kiei925-spring17/workbook/resource.md

 You must think of the resources that you're offering to your users.

-Then, you can build those resources in code.
-Here's how to build a single resource.

-For this example, we pretend that we are building [IMDB](http://imdb.com).
+Pretend that we are building [IMDB](http://imdb.com).

-### Creating a New Resource in Rails

-**STEP 0: Pick a Name for Your Resource**

 IMDB has lots of resources: movies, reviews, users, actors, directors, showtimes.
 Notice that we always use the plural, _actors_, not the singular _actor_, when we're talking about resources.

 Let's create the _movies_ resource.

+### Creating a New Resource in Rails

 **STEP 1: The Route**